GikonyoBrian/recordb/README.md

 ````
 >>> rbd.search_from_doc("numbers", {"number": 5000}, condition_statement="greater-than"})
 ````
-The statement above returns all the records whose "numbers" value is greater than 5000.
+The statement above returns all the records whose "number" value is greater than 5000.
 ````
 >>> rbd.search_from_doc("numbers", {"number": 5000}, condition_statement="less-than"})
 ````
-The statement above returns all the records whose "numbers" value is less than 5000.
+The statement above returns all the records whose "number" value is less than 5000.
 ````
 >>> rbd.search_from_doc("numbers", {"number": 5000}, condition_statement="greater-than-or-equal-to"})
 ````
-The statement above returns all the records whose "numbers" value is greater than or equal to 5000.
+The statement above returns all the records whose "number" value is greater than or equal to 5000.
 ````
 >>> rbd.search_from_doc("numbers", {"number": 5000}, condition_statement="less-than-or-equal-to"})
 ````
-The statement above returns all the records whose "numbers" value is less than or equal to 5000.
+The statement above returns all the records whose "number" value is less than or equal to 5000.
 ```
 >>> rbd.update_in_doc("numbers", {"number": 5000}, {"number": 6789}, condition_statement="greater-than"})
 ````
-The statement above updates all the records whose "numbers" value is greater than 5000 to 6789.
+The statement above updates all the records whose "number" value is greater than 5000 to 6789.
 ````
 >>> rbd.update_in_doc("numbers", {"number": 5000}, {"number": 6789},condition_statement="less-than"})
 ````
-The statement above updates all the records whose "numbers" value is less than 5000 to 6789.
+The statement above updates all the records whose "number" value is less than 5000 to 6789.
 ````
 >>> rbd.update_in_doc("numbers", {"number": 5000}, {"number": 6789},  condition_statement="greater-than-or-equal-to"})
 ````
-The statement above updates all the records whose "numbers" value is greater than or equal to 5000 to 6789.
+The statement above updates all the records whose "number" value is greater than or equal to 5000 to 6789.
 ````
 >>> rbd.update_in_doc("numbers", {"number": 5000}, {"number": 6789}, condition_statement="less-than-or-equal-to"})
 ````
-The statement above updates all the records whose "numbers" value is less than or equal to 5000 to 6789.
+The statement above updates all the records whose "number" value is less than or equal to 5000 to 6789.
 ````
 >>> rbd.delete_from_doc("numbers", {"number": 5000}, condition_statement="greater-than"})
 ````
-The statement above deletes all the records whose "numbers" value is greater than 5000.
+The statement above deletes all the records whose "number" value is greater than 5000.
 ````
 >>> rbd.delete_from_doc("numbers", {"number": 5000}, condition_statement="less-than"})
 ````
-The statement above deletes all the records whose "numbers" value is less than 5000.
+The statement above deletes all the records whose "number" value is less than 5000.
 ````
 >>> rbd.delete_from_doc("numbers", {"number": 5000}, condition_statement="greater-than-or-equal-to"})
 ````
-The statement above deletes all the records whose "numbers" value is greater than or equal to 5000.
+The statement above deletes all the records whose "number" value is greater than or equal to 5000.
 ````
 >>> rbd.delete_from_doc("numbers", {"number": 5000}, condition_statement="less-than-or-equal-to"})
 ````
-The statement above deletes all the records whose "numbers" value is less than or equal to 5000.
+The statement above deletes all the records whose "number" value is less than or equal to 5000.